Jonathan Bolanos: Huntsville City FC

 In February 2023, Bolanos joined MLS Next Pro club Huntsville City FC.
 He made his competitive debut in the club's inaugural league match, registering an assist in their victory over Crown Legacy on penalty kicks.
 Later that season, Bolanos scored the club's first ever goal at the renovated Joe W. Davis Stadium.
 He concluded the season with six goals and five assists, and returned to the team for 2024.
 In June, Bolanos was named MLS Next Pro Player of the Matchday for Week 13.
 Upon his departure from the club, Bolanos was Huntsville's all-time leading scorer with 14 goals.

 Westchester SC

 In January 2025, Bolanos joined USL League One club Westchester SC ahead of their inaugural season.
-He scored his first goal for the club on March 29th in a 3–1 victory over Texoma, and was subsequently named to the USL League One Team of the Week.
+He scored his first goal for the club on March 29 in a 3–1 victory over Texoma, and was subsequently named to the USL League One Team of the Week.

+Sarasota Paradise

+On 28 January 2026, Bolanos signed for Sarasota Paradise in USL League One ahead of their inaugural season.